 A short, flattering biography.

-I think I am the only living writer to have contributed to both The Christian Century and Playboy.
-But in each case, it was years ago.
-Now I write warm, humanistic, prematurely nostalgic stuff like this.
+I used to think I was the only living writer to have contributed to both The Christian Century and Playboy.
+But then someone told me Harvey Cox also did that.
+But these days I mainly write warm, humanistic, prematurely nostalgic stuff like this.

 I write for The New York Times Magazine, The Believer, Salon, Slate, Mother Jones, The Nation, and elsewhere.
 I write a biweekly column about religion for The New York Times and a monthly column about fatherhood for The New Republic.
 Although much of my writing has been about religion (I have a Ph.D. in American religious history), I also write about politics, urbanism, family, and, as often as possible, myself.